Archive Scanner: The First Purpose-Built Digitization Technology in North America for Archive Collections

 How to get the Archive Scanner

-Your Archive Scanner system can be customized to your organization’s needs and can be leased or purchased depending on your budget and requirements.
-Ristech has exclusive license to distribute the Archive Scanner in North America, and we have offices in New York, Florida, Eastern Canada and Western Canada to serve your organization.
+Your Archive Scanner system can be customized to your organization’s needs.
+We offer solutions for lease or purchase depending on your budget and requirements.
+Ristech has an exclusive license to distribute the Archive Scanner in North America.
+Our offices in New York, Florida and Canada are ready to serve you.
 Contact us at 1-905-631-7451 or (email here) to speak to one of our digitization experts.

 Check out the video below